sigasi/sigasi_insights/opinion/poc-a-pile-of-cores.md

 Internet, but none was very convincing.
 Some collective websites contained inactive projects, others were controlled by companies without the possibility to contribute and the majority was a long list of private projects with at most a handful of IP cores.
 Another disagreement were the used license types for these projects.
-We decided to use the Apache License, because it has no copyleft rule, a patent clause and allows commercial usage.
+We decided to use the Apache License, because it has no copyleft rule, an additional patent clause and allows commercial usage.

-We transformed the old CVS repository into three Git repositories: An internal repository for the full set of IP cores (incl. classified code), a public one and a repository for examples, called PoC-Examples, both hosted on GitHub.
+We transformed the old CVS repository into three Git repositories: An internal repository for the full set of IP cores (incl. classified code), a public one and a repository for examples, called **PoC-Examples**, both hosted on GitHub.
 PoC itself can be integrated into other HDL projects as a library directory or a Git submodule.
 The preferred usage is the submodule integration, which has the advantage of linked repository versions from hosting Git and the submodule Git.
-This is already exemplified by our PoC-Examples repository.
+This is already exemplified by our [PoC-Examples][poc-ex] repository.

 ### PoC's Main Goals